a

 2. Have a single Record Control Procedure covering both ISO 17025 and ISO 9001.

-3. Have separate Risk Management Systems for each standard - for ISO 9001 focus on threats to the business and customer satisfaction and for ISO 17025 focus on the validity of laboratory results.
+3. Have separate Risk Management Systems for each Standard.
+For ISO 9001, foStandardhreats to business and customer satisfaction, and for ISO 17025 focuses on the validity of laboratory results.

 4. Have a combined Improvement Procedure covering both standards.